siddMahen/stest/README.md

 `stest` hands you a `promise` object which is an instance of `EventEmitter`.
-Use this to emit events and values when your async calls complete, and check them in the corresponding functions associated with the name of the event you emitted.
+Use this to emit events and values when your async/sync calls complete, and check them in the corresponding functions associated with the name of the events you've emitted.

-The `setup` and `teardown` functions are given to you to setup your test case, and optionally, to perform a teardown.
+The `setup` and `teardown` functions are given to you to setup your test case, and to perform a teardown.
+`setup` is required, `teardown` is optional.

 The `opts` argument allows you to specify a `timeout` in miliseconds.
-If all async calls are not called before that time, then the `stest` will give you a heads up.
+If all async calls are not called before that time, `stest` will give you a heads up.

+`stest` also supports code coverage using the `cover` method, which shows unseen LOC and gives you a brief overview of how much of the file you've tested.

-See the source for more details and documentation.
+See the source code and inline documentation for more details.

 # Running Tests:

 Tests can be run en masse using `srunner`:

-	Usage: srunner [-s] [modules] -r [regexp]
+	Usage: srunner [-s] -r [regexp]

 	Options:
 	  -s, --silent  supress output           [boolean]